 No matter the cause of your grief, what happens when you find yourself unable to resume life as usual, or to move forward on the “timetable” everyone expects?

-What do you do when the echoes through an empty house shatter your already broken heart, or when panic and anxiety rob you of the clarity required for even the most basic decisions?
+It’s difficult not to feel paralyzed by grief when the echoes through an empty house shatter your already broken heart, or when panic and anxiety rob you of the clarity required for even the most basic decisions.
 How do you deal with the sadness or guilt you may feel because you aren’t “moving on” fast enough for everyone else?
-Or because your grief over a particular loss isn’t even “real” in their eyes?
+Or because your particular loss isn’t “real” in their eyes?

 1. Recognize the authentic pain of your grief.